rohan-kulkarni-25/Learn-GITHUB/README.md

  22. Then after creating sucessfull request it will be checked by me and then merged
  23. Like this you will be able to  Learn about GIT-Basic

- ## IF you like my efforts dont forget to get connected with me ON LinkedIn
+ ## IF you like my efforts dont forget to get connected with me on LinkedIn & GIT-HUB !!
  https://www.linkedin.com/in/rohan-kulkarni-a6a886202/